Real estate prices are forever in flux.

 Over a long enough period of time, home values generally appreciate.

-But, of course, there is always a certain amount of risk in real estate.
+But, in real estate there is always a certain amount of risk.

-When your home appreciates you have more equity to borrow against, and you'll realize a higher profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll create a bigger profit when you sell.

-Property values in Clayton fluctuate for many different reasons, so how do you know what you're purchasing this year won't depreciate the day after you close?
+Property values in Clayton shift for various reasons, so how will you know what you're buying right now won't depreciate the day after you close?

-The most important element is that you go with a real estate agent in Clayton who is familiar with the factors that drive local prices.
+The most important element to consider is that you select an agent in Clayton who can identify the factors that drive local prices.

-Many are convinced that the economy is the most important factor impacting real estate appreciation.
+The economy is believed to be the biggest factor impacting real estate appreciation.

-there are several issues on a national level that change your house's value: unemployment, mortgage rates, inflation, and more.
+there are quite a few issues on a national level that impact your property's value: unemployment, mortgage rates, the stock market, and more.

-But the most important issues that decide your home's value depend on the local Clayton economy and housing market.
+However, your property's value and the aspects that play the biggest role in its appreciation depend on the local Clayton economy and housing market.

-Local economy - Is there a good mixture of work in an area, or does it rely upon just one industry?
+Local economy - Is there a good mixture of work in an area, or does it depend on just one industry?
 Have businesses moved into or away from an area?
 Are local businesses hiring?